reflex-dev/reflex/README.md

 ## Create your first Pynecone app

 Installing Pynecone also installs the pc command line tool.
-To test that the install was successful by creating a new project.
+Test that the install was successful by creating a new project.

 Replace my_app_name with your project name: